Velli Vizha: Plot

 Bala, married to Banu and son of Sivakami, is a rich and a celebrated tennis player with plethora of fans.
 Banu is a timid, obedient housewife and they have children too.
 Sheela is his fan and is the polar opposite of Banu.
 She is loud, obnoxious and a go-getter.
 Her brother Joseph happens to be a friend of Bala.
 She stalks Bala, befriends him and goes on to befriend Sivakami and Banu too.
 Sivakami begins to see her mannerisms as disgusting while Banu admires her courage and trusts her husband.
 Joseph, however, overhears Sheela while she is sleep-talking and confronts her about her love for Bala which she denies.
 She then gives in and decides to leave the family alone.
 Fate strikes and Banu dies leaving Bala desolate and heartbroken.
 Sivakami asks Sheela now to marry Bala but she, having given her word, leaves.

-Sivakami however starts letter correspondence with the family and becomes a surrogate mother to the children "bringing" them up through letters.
+Sheela however starts letter correspondence with the family and becomes a surrogate mother to the children "bringing" them up through letters.
 Manorama, family friend, is the only one who understands and always has understood the relationship.
 A point comes where Sheela comes to visit the now adult children and Manorama's husband Aramuthan recognizes her and tells the children the flashback.
-Indirectly blaming Sheela for Banu's death, they hate her and throw her out fearing she might marry Bala and become a heir to the property.
+Indirectly blaming Sheela for Banu's death, they hate her and throw her out fearing she might marry Bala and become an heir to the property.
 Bala, in anger, gives up all the property, marries Sheela to legitimize her sacrifices and moves out.